b-hass/feed-reader/README.md

-This is the rss feed reader behind infinite feed
+This is a simple RSS feed collector.